 Why is my old employer offering this?

-Employers often use Enhanced Transfer Values to reduce the liabilities and costs on the scheme.
-Also, they use them to preserve the fund long term for people who currently work for the company.
+Employers often use Enhanced Transfer Values to reduce the liabilities and costs of the scheme.
+Also, they use them to preserve the fund long-term for people who currently work for the company.

 What does Ruth decide to do, and why?